Central Colombia & Santa Marta Mountains

 Colombia is a magnificent and incredibly bird-rich country, with much to see so join us for an amazing experience for a trip packed with colourful birds and endemics.

-Day 1: ARRIVE BOGOTÁ
+Day 1: DEPART UK.
+ARRIVE BOGOTÁ

 Our birdwatching tour to Colombia begins in Bogotá with an evening arrival and a short transfer to a nearby hotel.

 Day 2: BOGOTÁAND TRANSFER TO MONTEZUMA RAINFOREST RESERVE